pts/tinyveracrypt/README.txt

   $ sudo ./tinyveracrypt.py init --opened --type=TYPE /dev/mapper/NAME

 Pass flag `--type=truecrypt' to `init' if you want to generate a TrueCrypt header or `--type=luks' if you want to generate a LUKS header.
-Pass any other flag (e.g. --mkfat=...), specify any passphrase.
+If needed, pass any other flag (e.g. --mkfat=...), specify any passphrase.

 Please note that the hidden volume, if any, will be destroyed as part of this.

-Quick header regeneration between VeraCrypt/TrueCrypt and LUKS doesn't work, because the iv_offset values used by the cipher are different.
+Quick header regeneration between VeraCrypt/TrueCrypt and LUKS usually doesn't work, because the iv_offset values used by the cipher are different.
+There is one exception: with --cipher=aes-lrw-benbi, quick header regeneration between TrueCrypt and LUKS works.
+(VeraCrypt doesn't support this cipher.)

 Q25.
 Which other tools is tinyveracrypt compatible with?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""